We don’t hear much about the capacity of archives to prolong or even save life.

 They looked at three ostensibly very similar mill towns –Nelson, Colne and Burnley.
 They were puzzled that folk in Nelson seemed to live significantly longer than in the other two where heart disease struck much earlier.

 The explanation was that Nelson was the last of the three to industrialise.
 So the women who gave birth had newly come in from the countryside and were still in relatively good shape and well nourished compared to those poor souls who had for years enduring the gruelling physical punishment of working in a mill.
 This and further studies in Hertfordshire where midwives had kept excellent birth records led to the Barker hypothesis – that nutrition of mother and baby at the time of birth was just, if not more important, an indicator for premature disease and early death as other factors such as genetics, smoking, and lifestyle.

-The Thomson exhibition runs at Edinburgh University library until October 29.
-Catch it if you can.
-Pen drives available at the launch have some great audio of the man himself giving some of his lectures.
-You can also catch up on the fascinating project blog.
+The Thomson exhibition runs at Edinburgh University library until November 29.
+Catch it if you can or catch up on the fascinating project blog.